MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 7 create a Virtual WAN by using Azure Portal.md

     module: 'Module - Design and implement hybrid networking'
 ---

-# Exercise - Create a Virtual WAN by using Azure Portal
+# M02-Unit 7 Create a Virtual WAN by using Azure Portal

 In this exercise, you will create a Virtual WAN for Contoso.

+In this exercise, you will:

++ Task 1: Create a Virtual WAN
++ Task 2: Create a hub by using Azure Portal
++ Task 3: Connect a VNet to the Virtual Hub

-## Create a Virtual WAN
+## Task 1: Create a Virtual WAN

 1. From a browser, navigate to the Azure portal and sign in with your Azure account.